mountaincharlie/fretboard-trainer/README.md

-# Fretboard Trainer (finish)
+# Fretboard Trainer

-Fretboard Trainer is an interactive website which uses an adjustable multi-choice style quiz, to help those who want to improve their ability to recognise the notes on a 6-stringed guitar in standard tuning.
+Fretboard Trainer is an interactive website which uses an adjustable multi-choice style quiz, to help those who want to improve their ability to recognise the notes on a 6-stringed guitar, in standard tuning.
 The rules and design are simple and intuative and since the Trainer is based on the layout of a real guitar fretboard, it has a real life application.

 This site provides a quick and easy way for guitarists, with different levels of experience, to test and train their knowledge of the guitar fretboard.
-The Trainer can be used on any platform from a laptop to a phone and for as long or short a time as the user wishes.
+The Trainer can be used on mulitple screen sizes from a laptop to a phone and for as long or short a time as the user wishes.

 ![Viewing my website on the Am I Responsive site](./assets/images/am-i-responsive-screenshot.jpg "Fretboard Trainer website on the Am I Responsive site")